Jorge Trías

 Jorge Trías Sagnier (13 July 1948 – 13 April 2022) was a Spanish politician.

 Biography

 A member of the People's Party, he served in the Congress of Deputies from 1996 to 2000.
 He was known as the whistleblower in the Bárcenas affair, exposing corruption within the People's Party.
 Trías died in Barcelona on 13 April 2022, at the age of 73, due to the after-effects of a COVID-19 infection, from which he had recovered a few weeks earlier.

+His daughter is the Vox party politician Georgina Trías Gil.